freenas/freenas-docs/userguide/intro.rst

 * Disk temperature graphs have been added to :menuselection:`Reporting --> Disk`.

+* :menuselection:`Virtual Machines --> Device` add and edit forms now have a :guilabel:`Device Order` field to set boot priority for VM devices.

 .. note:: To keep lists aligned when using zoom in Firefox, ensure :menuselection:`View --> Zoom --> Zoom Text Only` is not set.

 .. _Path and Name Lengths: